Caast/caast-documentation/library/README.md

 # Getting started

-To load the Caast library on your website you just need to add this code at the end of your `body` tag element.
-This is a really basic implementation, you will find down the page some more advanced configuration.
+To load the Caast Library on your website you just need to add this code at the end of your `body` tag element.

 ```html
 <script type="text/javascript">